 Excellent schools and kid-friendly beaches make Solana Beach a haven for San Diego County families.
 But there’s no lack of after-dark activities.
 Solana Beach has cocktail bars, tequila tasting rooms, gastropubs, breweries, and even one of San Diego County’s most famous music venues, the Belly Up Tavern.

-With the great school ratings and the safe neighborhood, La Jolla is one of the best cities in California to raise a family.
+With great school ratings and the safe neighborhood, La Jolla is one of the best cities in California to raise a family.

 Outdoor activities like surfing, hiking, kayaking, sailing, and paddle-boarding are a year-round pastime for La Jolla residents.
 While the city truly embodies a surfer’s haven, it’s also a favorite for foodies.